carpentries-incubator/genome-mining/_episodes/01-introduction.md

 ---
-title: "Introduction 1"
+title: "Introduction to genome Mining"
-teaching: 0
+teaching: 10
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "What is genome Mining?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "FIXME"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Natural products are encoded in Biosynthetical Gene Clusters"
 ---
 FIXME